kubernetes/website/content/en/blog/_posts/2022-05-03-kubernetes-release-1.24.md

 * containerd v1.6.4 and later, v1.5.11 and later
 * CRI-O 1.24 and later

-Service issues exist for pod CNI network setup and tear down in containerd v1.6.0-v1.6.3 in cases where the CNI plugins have not been upgraded and/or the CNI config version is not declared in the CNI config files.
+Service issues exist for pod CNI network setup and tear down in containerd v1.6.0-v1.6.3 when the CNI plugins have not been upgraded and/or the CNI config version is not declared in the CNI config files.
+The containerd team reports, "these issues are resolved in containerd v1.6.4."

-These issues are resolved in containerd v1.6.4.
+With containerd v1.6.0-v1.6.3, if you do not upgrade the CNI plugins and/or declare the CNI config version, you might encounter the following "Incompatible CNI versions" or "Failed to destroy network for sandbox" error conditions.

 ## Other Updates